dieharders/ai-text-server/README.md

 ```

 This should be enough for any webapp served over https to access the server.
 If you see "Warning: Potential Security Risk Ahead" in your browser when using the webapp, you can ignore it by clicking `advanced` then `Accept the Risk` button to continue.

-### Inno Installer Setup Wizard

-1. Download Inno Setup from (here)[https://jrsoftware.org/isinfo.php]

-2. Install and run the setup wizard for a new script

-3. Follow the instructions and before it asks to compile the script, cancel and inspect the script where it points to your included files/folders

-4. Be sure to append `/[your_included_folder_name]` after the `DestDir: "{app}"`.
-So instead of `{app}` we have `{app}/assets`.
-This will ensure it point to the correct paths of the added files you told pyinstaller to include.

-5. After that compile the script and it should output your setup file where you specified.

 ### Create a release on Github with link to installer